Foredeck and Forepeak

 The Fleming 55 engine room is meticulously well thought out and provides easy accessibility to every piece of equipment.

 A signature feature of the Fleming 55 is its quietness and freedom from vibration.
-Much of the credit for this lies with the Seatorque system, which isolates the engine and transmission from the propeller thrust, permitting the use of much softer engine mounts.
-Seatorque is fitted as standard on every Fleming and their rotating couplings are concealed beneath fiberglass covers for safety.
+Much of the credit for this lies with the Aquadrive system, which isolates the engine and transmission from the propeller thrust, permitting the use of much softer engine mounts.
+Aquadrive is fitted as standard on every Fleming 55 and their rotating couplings are concealed beneath fiberglass covers for safety.

 Another reason for the quietness of the Fleming is the careful attention paid to sound insulation.
 Lead/foam insulation is used extensively throughout and all hatches are dogged down on rubber gaskets.
 There are even double hatches separated by an air space over each engine.